 Congress also expanded the EITC for families with three or more children.
 These families are more likely to be low-income than smaller families, yet before 2009, they received the same EITC that two children households received.
 Because of ARRA, families with three or more children can now receive an EITC benefit of up to 45 percent of their earned income, as compared to 40 percent for families with two children.

 As a result of these two much-needed changes, 600,000 people were lifted out of poverty in 2012, and the depth of poverty was reduced for 10 million people.
 Unfortunately, these improvements were set to expire in 2010.
 RESULTS volunteers and our allies successfully lobbied Congress to extend these improvements for two years.
-The American Taxpayer Relief Act of 2012 (the "fiscal cliff" deal) extended these improvements through 2017, so they will expire in 2018 without further action by Congress.
-According to CBPP estimates, about 12 million people, including 7 million children, will fall into poverty or deeper into poverty if the ARRA changes to the EITC and CTC do expire.
+The American Taxpayer Relief Act of 2012 (the "fiscal cliff" deal) extended these improvements through 2017, so they were set to expire in 2018 without further action by Congress.
+According to CBPP estimates, about 12 million people, including 7 million children, will fall into poverty or deeper into poverty if the ARRA changes to the EITC and CTC expired.

 Expanding EITC Benefits for Married Couples, Larger Families, and Workers Without Children